aeden2019/rubin_mw_mocks/README.md

 python src/visualization/generate_plot_from_catalog.py
 ```

-Additionally, key parameters can be modified in `src/mock/config.yaml`.
+Key parameters can be modified in `src/mock/config.yaml`.

 You can also select a different yaml file when you the python script in the command line:

 ```Bash
 python src/mock/make_mock.py --param foo.yaml
 ```

+Additional pre-made configuration files used in notebooks can be found in `src/mock/`, such as `m12b_600_inner.yaml`.
+For more information about these files, refer to the Configuration Files section of the README.

 ---